 For most outdoor spaces, foil backed compression insulation is the most cost-effective and easy to install option.
-This type of insulation will keep your shed warm and dry and is safe to use with electrics.
+This type of shed insulation will keep your outhouse warm and dry and is safe to use with electrics.
 The insulation comes on a roll and can be cut to size.
 It requires no building expertise and can be fixed with a staple gun.
-Using this type of insulation can help you go from freezing shed to cosy outdoor space in less than a day.
+Using this type of shed insulation can help you go from freezing shed to cosy outdoor space in less than a day.

-The insulation uses two technologies to keep rooms warmer.
+The shed insulation uses two technologies to keep rooms warmer.
 Firstly, the trapped air in the bubble layer provides insulation.
 Secondly, the foil layer reflects heat back into the room.
 The foil layer also helps keep buildings cooler in the summer by reflecting the sun’s heat away.

-Using this type of insulation will reduce heat loss and, combined with a heating source, can turn an outbuilding into a usable room in the winter.
+Using this type of shed insulation will reduce heat loss and, combined with a heating source, can turn an outbuilding into a usable room in the winter.

-This type of insulation is easy to install.
+This type of shed insulation is easy to install.
 The insulation can be cut to size and fixed with a staple gun with a slight overlap.
 Remember to apply a decent amount of tension when stapling and to do it at 50 to 100 mm intervals.
 Once it is fixed you can trim any excess and seal the joins with aluminium foil Insulation tape.

 Do I need to provide ventilation if I insulate my shed?